antor44/livestream_video/README.md

 The program will load default playlist.m3u

 #
+The application has a simple GUI using Python and the Tkinter library.
+It transcribes livestreams by feeding the output of ffmpeg to whisper.cpp, based on "livestream.sh" from whisper.cpp.

 This program depends on other Linux programs and their libraries, such as Python, whisper.cpp and mpv.
 For example, Ubuntu Linux users can install the following packages: